Educators

 Screening, evaluation, and diagnosis

-IDA's Knowledge and Practice Standards for Teachers of Reading describe the important knowledge and skills teachers need in order to effectively teach reading and writing.
-These standards focus on using a Structured Literacy approach to help improve students’ reading abilities in classrooms, intervention programs, and clinical settings.
+IDA's standards describe the important knowledge and skills teachers need in order to effectively teach reading and writing.
 They are based on current scientific research about how students learn to read and were developed through careful review and collaboration with researchers, educators, university faculty, specialists, parents, and advocates.
 The goal of these standards is to guide teachers in using effective, research-based practices to support students’ literacy development.

 Structured Literacy